 We review all relationships and transactions between us and (i) any of our directors or executive officers, (ii) any nominee for election as a director, (iii) any security holder who is known to us to own beneficially or of record more than five percent of our common stock or (iv) any member of the immediate family of any of the foregoing.
 Our legal staff is primarily responsible for the development and implementation of processes and controls to obtain information with respect to related person transactions and for then determining, based on the facts and circumstances, whether the Company or a related person has a direct or indirect material interest in the transaction.
-In addition, the Audit Committee reviews and approves or ratifies any related person transaction that is required to be disclosed.
-In the course of its review and approval or ratification of a disclosable related party transaction, the committee considers:
+In addition, the Audit Committee reviews and approves or ratification of a disclosable related party transaction, the committee considers: